Wives of Ranjit Singh: Mahitab Devi and Raj Banso

-Mahitab Devi of Kangra, also known as Randi Guddan or Rani Katochan, married Ranjit Singh in 1829.
+Mahitab Devi of Kangra, also known as Rani Guddan or Rani Katochan, married Ranjit Singh in 1829.
 Bhatia notes that Mahitab Devi had 'great influence' over Ranjit Singh and advocated for the arts by 'establishing a school hill music and dance' and introducing 'the art of Phulkari embroidery'.
-Mahitab Devi died in 1939, taking her husband's head in her lap and performing sati by immolating herself in his funeral pyre.
+Mahitab Devi died in 1839, taking her husband's head in her lap and performing sati by immolating herself in his funeral pyre.

 Raj Banso was Mahitab Devi's sister who also married Ranjit Singh in 1829.
 Bhatia notes that she was 'said to be the most beautiful of the Mahārāja's wives'.
-An advocate for the arts, like her sister, Raj Banso commited suicide in 1835 'over a typical palace trifle'.
+An advocate for the arts, like her sister, Raj Banso committed suicide in 1835 'over a typical palace trifle'.
 Bhatia writes that Ranjit Singh performed her cremation ceremony himself.